Jan-Jelinek/ChatApp/README.md

-Jan Jelinek 30075855
-SENG 513 A2
+Made for SENG 513 A2

 Code adapted from:
 https://socket.io/get-started/chat

-To set up, you may need to run the commands: npm install express npm install socket.io
+To set up, run the commands:
+npm install express
+npm install socket.io